-Our website aims to meet the West Australian Government’s web accessibility requirements, including meeting the Web Content Accessibility Guidelines (WCAG) 2.0at level AA.
+Our website aims to meet the West Australian Government’s web accessibility requirements, including meeting the World Wide Web Consortium’s Web Content Accessibility Guidelines version 2.1 at level AA.

-A technical evaluation of 26 pages was conduction.
+A technical evaluation of 40 pages was conducted.
 The pages selected constitute an accessibility audit of the website.
 These pages were selected by Web Key IT and agreed on by the client as representative of the overall accessibility and functionality of the website.

 The evaluation was completed in accordance with the WCAG Evaluation Methodology (WCAG-EM) which can be viewed at http://www.w3.org/TR/WCAG-EM/.